chariothy/MultiTargetAndMultiNuPack/README.md

-MultiTargetAndMultiNuPack
+MultiTargetFrameworkDemo
 ============
-Just a demonstrantion of how to build C# project targeting multi-framework and then pack them all within a nuget package.
+A demonstrantion of how to build Visual Studio projects targeting multi-framework and then pack them all within a nuget package.

 ## MultiTarget